-It is Saint Paul who reminds us: 'It is the God who said, "Let light shine out of darkness," who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ' (2Corinthians 4:6).
-It is my prayer that these commentaries may attract you in some small way to this same glory.
+Saint Paul reminds us: 'It is the God who said, "Let light shine out of darkness," who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ'(2Corinthians 4:6).
+It is my prayer that this commentary may attract you in some small way to this same glory.